ui/stamps-api-docs/source/transaction_api.rst

 A. Request
 -----------------------------

-You can add a new transaction on stamps by calling the API with these parameters
+You can add a new transaction on Stamps by calling the API with these parameters

 =================== =========== =======================